Society Awards

 • Where possible, please identify the nominee’s students by name.

 Notes: the Lifetime Career Award is not necessarily awarded every year.
 When it is awarded, it will be given to at most one person per year or, in rare cases, to a collaborative team whose joint, lifetime work constitutes a Distinguished Scientific Contribution.
+The same person can be nominated in multiple years, but to ensure that nominations are up to date, they must be resubmitted each year.

 Don Symons Adaptationism Award

-Submit nomination materials here by April 1 for the 2023 cycle and March 1 thereafter.
+Submit nomination materials here by March 1.

 Margo Wilson Award